Newman College - Churchlands WA

 The College exists to provide a co-educational learning centre for Pre-Kindergarten to Year 12 students.
 Our Vision for Learning Shine through Discovery – Let your light shine (Matthew 5:16) inspires our faith and learning community to Challenge, Collaborate, Create and Celebrate who we are and what we seek to achieve.
 By promoting education in the Marist tradition we, at Newman College strive to animate our delivery of learning, teaching and wellbeing.
 We also work to underpin our contemporary and relevant pedagogy with innovation and creativity.

 The College is also animated by its commitment to the Gospel of Jesus Christ.
-In having taken the name of Blessed John Henry Newman, we are inspired by the call to move ‘through shadows and images to truth’ in Jesus Christ.
+In having taken the name of Saint John Henry Newman, we are inspired by the call to move ‘through shadows and images to truth’ in Jesus Christ.

 Student wellbeing permeates our teaching programs, student support structures and the policies that govern the way we engage with students, staff and parents.